|

 I was thrilled to have the opportunity to design and illustrate a souvenir poster for a truly inspiring journey.
 A cyclist embarked on an incredible charity ride from Bristol to Barcelona, covering 17 days of adventure, challenges, and unforgettable memories.
 The poster I created captures this remarkable experience, featuring a detailed map of the entire route and marking the 17 stops made along the way.

-I'm an illustrator, freelance graphic designer and artist with nearly 20 years experience of working on eye-catching tourism campaigns, multi-million pound bids, illustrated maps, company branding, personalised illustrations and more.
+I'm an illustrator, freelance graphic designer and artist with more than 20 years experience of working on eye-catching tourism campaigns, multi-million pound bids, illustrated maps, company branding, personalised illustrations and more.
 Archives

 |